MarkRathbone/TerrariaForm/README.md

 Terra.yml will then do everything needed to run the server - install prerequisites, create users, give permissions, download files, and finally run the server in a tmux session.

+If you need to access the server, use SSH to connect to your instance, switch to the TerrariaServer user and then use tmux attach.

 Important to note: There is currently a big with TerrariaServer 1.4.0.5 where it does not read config files correctly, so some are supplied as command line options in terra.yml